box/box-python-sdk-gen/docs/terms_of_services.md

 ### Arguments

 - terms_of_service_id `str`
   - The ID of the terms of service.
-  - Used as `terms_of_service_id` in path `path` of the API call
+Example: "324234"
-- request_body `UpdateTermOfServiceByIdRequestBodyArg`
+- status `UpdateTermOfServiceByIdStatusArg`
-  - Used as requestBody for the API call
+  - Whether this terms of service is active.
-- headers `UpdateTermOfServiceByIdHeadersArg`
+- text `str`
+  - The terms of service text to display to users.
+The text can be set to empty if the `status` is set to `disabled`.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns